 - By scattering the remains on any uninhabited public land or waterway

 Ashes may be scattered by air or on inland water.
 Indiana has Lake Michigan at its northern point, and the Clean Water Act from the Environmental Protection Agency (EPA) regulates scattering in inland water.
-As cremated remains are not considered a pollutant, there is no specific legislation against them being dispersed in the lake, so long as the ashes are dispersed into the water, or a biodegradable urn/scattering tube is used.
-Make sure any petals or flowers or wreaths that are used are also fully degradable with no plastic or metal ties.
-Indiana is within Region 5 of the EPA and their main contact number is 312-353-2000.
+As cremated remains are not considered a pollutant, there is no specific legislation against them being dispersed in the lake, so long as the ashes are dispersed into the water or a biodegradable urn/scattering tube is used.
+Make sure any petals or flowers, or wreaths that are used are also fully degradable with no plastic or metal ties.
+Indiana is within Region 5 of the EPA, and its main contact number is (312) 353-2000.

 What help is available with funeral expenses in Indiana?

-There are also veteran’s benefits that can help towards the costs of a funeral for a veteran or a veteran’s spouse.
-Read more on our section on Military Funerals or contact your local VA to find out more details.
+There are also veteran benefits that can help towards the costs of a funeral for a veteran or a veteran’s spouse.
+Read more on our section on Military Funerals, or contact your local VA to find out more details.